 You probably associate an animated gif with social media.

 They are usually for amusement value and are often small snippets taken from a YouTube video, or even from Instagram videos.

 If it is only for fun, you can find thousands of them online if free gif libraries, so there is no need to create an animated gif yourself.

 Perhaps if the subject of this post was about books that are real page-turners, I could add something like this.

-I know it is not the most exciting gif ever made but is apt to show you that you can add one to a blog post on most blogging platforms.
+I know it is not the most exciting high-quality gif ever made but is suitable to show you that you can add one to a blog post on most blogging platforms.

 If you use WordPress, you can load up a gif in the same way that you load all your images in the Image Editor.

-A lot of the gifs you see on the Internet are made from video files, which involves quite a lot of work.
+A lot of the gifs you see on the Internet are made from video files and converting video frames to layers.
+It involves quite a lot of work.
 Some of them use hundreds of individual slides.

 For a video to turn into a gif, you need to copy individual frames of a video.
-Some people create a gif in Photoshop, which is a little complicated.
+Some people create an animated gif in Photoshop, which is a little complicated.

-I am not an expert, but from what I could understand you need to load the frames from layers and then load files into stack.
-I stopped there because it was all way to complicated for me.
+I am not an expert, but from what I could understand you need to load the frames from layers and then load files into a stack.
+I stopped there because it was all way too complicated for me.